Capulin Volcano: Visitor activities

 The two mile road that winds from the bottom of the volcano all the way to the top is popular with visitors.
 Once the top is reached, views of the surrounding volcano field, Sangre De Cristo mountains, the flora and fauna are visible.
-From late June to early August a phenomenon called hilltopping can be seen on the Crater Rim trail, thousands upon thousands of ladybugs cover trees and bushes at the top of the volcano.
+From late June to early August a phenomenon called hill-topping can be seen on the Crater Rim trail; thousands upon thousands of ladybugs cover trees and bushes at the top of the volcano.
 Capulin is also International Dark-Sky Association Gold Tier Certified, which means it has one of the darkest night skies in the entire country.
 Due to low levels of light pollution incredible views of the Milky Way and constellations are evident.

 Visitors can hike a variety of different trails located throughout the park.
 The Lava Flow trail is a mile long loop that runs along the southern portion of the park.
 The Boca Trail is a 1.7 mile long loop that runs along the western base of the volcano, hikers can view the collapsed lava tubes that were created thousands of years ago at the foundation of the volcano.
 There are two different trails accessible from the top of the volcano: the Crater Rim trail which is a one-mile loop that goes around the entirety of the rim of the volcano and the Crater Vent trail which goes 200 yards into the crater itself.